Pocket K No. 5: Documented Benefits of GM Crops

 Bt cotton adoption in India

-Cotton is a very important crop for India, accounting for 30% of its agricultural GDP.
-However, due to the high incidence of pests, especially the cotton bollworms, India falls short of the worlds average yield of cotton by 48%, an equivalent of 280 kg/ha2.
+Cotton is a very important crop for India.
+However, due to the high incidence of pests, especially the cotton bollworms, India falls short of the world’s average yield of cotton by 48%, an equivalent of 280 kg/ha2.
 Indian farmers often lose up to 50-60% of their crop to the cotton bollworm.10 With the commercialization of Bt cotton in India in 2002, the cyclic infestation of bollworm has been suppressed.

 Qaim and Khouser (2013) conducted a study involving 1,431 farm households in India from 2002 to 2008 to investigate the effect of Bt cotton on farmers’ family income and food security.
 According to the findings, the adoption of Bt cotton has significantly improved calorie consumption and dietary quality, leading to increased family income.
 The technology reduced food insecurity by 15-20% among cotton-producing households.